klot-io/pi-setup/Development.md

 make export
 ```

-This will copy the SD image to the images/ directory asmake zip pi-(version>).img with (verison) from the Makefile.
+This will copy the SD image to the images/ directory as pi-(version>).img with (verison) from the Makefile.
 Fair warning, this takes forever.

 ## shrink image to more manageable size